apache/spark/docs/tutorial_decorated_flows.rst

 You have seen how simple it is to write DAGs using the Decorated Flows paradigm within Airflow 2.0.
 Please do read the :ref:`Concepts page<concepts>` for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, etc, and the :ref:`concepts:task_decorator` in particular.

+More details about Decorated Flows, can be found as part of the Airflow Improvement Proposal `AIP-31: "Decorated Flows" for clearer/simpler DAG definition <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=148638736>`__ and specifically within the Concepts guide at :ref:`Concepts - Decorated Flows<concepts:decorated_flows>`.